Skip to Main Content

 Should I lease or buy a business vehicle?

 Instead of buying, you can also lease a vehicle for your business.
-Leasing could be better if you don’t plan to keep the vehicle long-term and qualify for a lower monthly payment.
+Leasing a vehicle could be better if you don’t plan to keep the vehicle long-term and qualify for a lower monthly payment.
 Leasing still allows you to access certain tax benefits.

 But if you know you’ll need to make significant alterations to the vehicle or plan to drive it a ton, a lease likely isn’t a good fit.
 This is also the case if you prefer to own the vehicle for an extended period and may want to explore the possibility of an extended loan term to make the monthly auto loan payments more affordable.
 Consider if the mileage and usage restrictions work for your situation.